 Pool commissions are excellent for targeting specific behaviors.
 They are the most flexible of all commissions allowing a company to target any group in the organization.
-There are two major variations on this commission type.
-In the equal-shares pool, everyone who qualifies gets an equal share of the pool.
-In the proportional-shares pool, everyone who qualifies earns the proportion that their downline contributed to the overall value of the pool.
-A pool commission is a good way to keep the company’s payout from becoming too large, but still create some innovative commissionable opportunities.
+There are two main variations on this commission type equal shares and proportional.
+First in the equal shares pool, everyone who qualifies gets an equal share of the pool.
+Second, in the proportional-shares pool everyone who qualifies earns the proportion that their downline contributed to the overall value of the pool.
+A pool commission is an excellent way to keep the company’s payout from becoming too large but still create some innovative commissionable opportunities.

 How pool commissions work

-Let’s say for example that a company has a million dollars in sales volume and sets up a 1% equal shares pool bonus targeting 3 star distributors who generate $2,000 in personal sales volume.
+Let’s say that a company has a million dollars in sales volume and sets up a 1% equal shares pool bonus targeting 3-star distributors who generate $2,000 in personal sales volume.
 The total pool size is $10,000, and if 50 people qualify, those 50 people will receive checks of $200 each.
-You can see how this can make an immediate impact on those distributors.
+The $200 can make an immediate impact on those distributors.

 1. Determine the value of the pool.
-For example a company may allocate 1% of total sales to a pool, so the value of the pool is 1% of all sales.
+For example, a company may allocate 1% of total sales to a pool.

-2. Determine the number of shares; each distributor earns shares based on the commission rules.
-For example I might receive one share for each personal customer who purchased product this month.
+2. Determine the number of shares that each distributor earns shares based on the commission rules.
+For example, I might receive one share for each personal customer who purchased product this month.

 3. Determine the value of each share.
 The company now takes the total value of the pool and divides it by the total shares awarded by the commission plan.
-For example if the pool value is $10,000 and 5,000 shares were awarded, each share is worth $2 so if a distributor had 5 shares, they would receive a commission of $10.
+For example, if the pool value is $10,000, and the company awarded 5,000, each share is worth $2, so if a distributor had five shares, they would receive a commission of $10.

 What pools do well

 Pool commissions can be good for short-term or targeted incentives where the incentive is high.
-Because of the flexibility, companies can use pool commissions to enhance front-end, mid-level, or high end compensation.
-It’s almost never the primary commission because distributors cannot calculate their payout until the commission period has ended and the pool has been defined.
-Because of this, if the qualifications for the pool are improperly designed, distributors’ earnings can fluctuate wildly depending on who happened to qualify that month.
+Because of the flexibility, companies can use pool commissions to enhance front-end, mid-level, or high-end compensation.
+It’s rarely the primary commission because distributors cannot calculate their payout until the commission period has ended and the company has calculated the pool.
+Because of this, if a company improperly designs the pool, distributors’ earnings can fluctuate wildly depending on how many qualify that month.

-Pool bonuses should not be used for a large portion of a compensation plan because they are too variable and too unpredictable.
+Companies should not use pool bonuses for a large portion of a compensation plan because they are too variable and unpredictable.
 Think of them as the “dessert” of a plan; they should never be the main course.

 If a company wants to encourage recruiting, it can define a proportional-shares pool that includes anyone who sponsors a defined number of people.
-Or if the company is worried that its top distributors are maxing out their earnings too quickly, it can set up a pool targeting distributors with large downline sales.
+Or, if a company is worried that its top distributors are maxing out their earnings too quickly, it can set up a pool targeting distributors with large downline sales.

-The best pools tend to be relatively small portion of the compensation plan, and tend to be focused on rewarding a very specific activity.
-Three common reasons pool commissions are used are:
+The best pools tend to be a relatively small portion of the compensation plan and focus on rewarding a specific activity.

 • To fund incentives like car programs and other targeted or special purpose incentives.